Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 findNode(node.id()) == &node
 must hold.

-33.2 Ownership
+32.2 Ownership
 A node attached to a tree has:

 cpp
 owner_ == that NodeTree
 for the complete owned subtree.

-33.3 Parent Relationship
+32.3 Parent Relationship
 A child attached to a PanelNode has that panel as its parent.

-33.4 Mutation Safety
+32.4 Mutation Safety
 Structural mutations performed during guarded traversal are deferred.

-33.5 Detached State
+32.5 Detached State
 A detached subtree must no longer belong to the previous NodeTree.

 Its live-node registrations must also be removed from that tree.

-33.6 Traversal Safety
+32.6 Traversal Safety
 Traversal must tolerate structural changes initiated by callbacks according to the current deferred-mutation and live-node validation mechanisms.

-33.7 Layout Invalidation
+32.7 Layout Invalidation
-A layout-affecting mutation currently queues the containing root for layout processing.
+Layout invalidation is explicit.

+A change to layout-related state does not automatically imply a layout pass.
+When a framework/client operation knows that derived geometry is stale, it must explicitly request layout invalidation.
+NodeTree coalesces the request at the containing root and LayoutSystem processes the queued root on the next layout phase.

-33.8 Input Safety
+32.8 Input Safety
 InputSystem must not continue using invalid node references after the corresponding node has been removed from the live tree.

-33.9 Modal Boundary
+32.9 Modal Boundary
 When a modal is active, pointer targeting must remain inside the top modal subtree.

-Current Architectural Boundaries
+33. Current Architectural Boundaries
 The current implementation establishes the following responsibility boundaries.